Al-1n/Superconductivity/README.md

 The code in these files can be adapted and used as a guidline for analyzing measurements of the properties predicted by the BCS theory of superconductivity using low-temperature methods and Josephson Junctions in a lab setting.

+Any environment that can load a python kernel and run jupyter notebooks such as *vs code*, *google collab* or *conda* can be used.

+In order to adapt the code to new measurements, a basic understanding on how to place, load and transform the data is required.

 **Contributors**

 The experiment was performed under the guidance of Dr. Mengkun Liu and Gleb Aminov.